 - Websites for remote work: Remote Global, FlexJobs, Dynamite Jobs, Remote.co, Remote Work Hub, Jobspresso

 To get a general idea, companies such as Amazon, Concentrix, United Healthcare, TTEC, Liveops, or Appen have already made a name for themselves as strong supporters of jobs in this area.
 Here’s a list of 1500+ job openings from companies that are still hiring remotely.

-The challenges of having a work from home career
+Tips for handling a work from home career

 To find new work easier, research where your potential clients are.
 Individuals and even companies are looking for freelancers on professional networks like LinkedIn, industry-specific websites like Behance for designers, and exclusive ones like Toptal and Upwork.